gh42lb/OSMOD/README.md

-# OSMOD v0.0.4 alpha
+# OSMOD v0.0.5 alpha

-edit compile.sh and update name of shared object for your OS and architecture
+edit compile.sh and update name of shared object for your OS and CPU architecture

 run compile.sh to generate a shared object file

 python3 ./osmod_gui.py

-view the console debug info to check the compiled code is loaded correctly
+view the console debug info to check compiled code is loaded correctly